it-at-m/eappointment-php-base/README.md

 To keep our branch names organized and easily understandable, we follow a specific naming convention for all branches created in this repository.
 Please adhere to this convention when creating new branches:

 1. **type**: The type of work the branch represents.
 This should be one of the following:
-   - `upgrade`: For new PHP Upgrade or enhancements.
+   - `feature`: For new features, PHP Upgrade or enhancements.
    - `bugfix`: For bug fixes.
    - `hotfix`: For urgent fixes that need to be applied quickly.
    - `cleanup`: For code refactoring, or documentation updates.